Doublon-holon binding, Mott transition, and fractionalized antiferromagnet in the Hubbard model: Boson inter-site correlations and new saddle-point solutions with doublon-holon binding

-The effective H-D binding Hamiltonian in Eq.~(\ref{HDH}) is just the one given in Eq.~(2) of the main text, where the factor ${z}_{i\sigma} {z}_{j\sigma}$ has the operator form given in Eqs~(\ref{zz}) and (\ref{gij}) but with the bosonic operators replaced by the corresponding correlation fields ($\Delta_{ij},\chi_{i,j}^e, \chi_{ij}^d, n_i^d, n_i^e$).
-A few remarks are in order.
-(1) Eqs (\ref{partition2})-(\ref{HDH}) provide an exact representation of the Hubbard model; carrying out formally the last two functional integrals in Eq.~(\ref{partition2}) recovers the KR formulation given in Eqs (\ref{partition1})-(\ref{Hsb}).
-(2) In the above derivation, the intersite correlations of the $p_{i\sigma}$ bosons were not included explicitly for simplicity.
-The reason is that the $p_{i\sigma}$ bosons represent single-occupation; their density is large at half-filling.
-Thus, the $p_{i\sigma}$ bosons can be treated appropriately as condensed fields.
-We have verified that including their intersite correlations only leads to small quantitative changes in the results.
-(3) From the perspective of finding a saddle point solution of the action, the effective Hamiltonian $H_\text{HD}$ in Eq.~(\ref{HDH}) can be understood intuitively as a variational Hamiltonian describing the effects of intersite correlations of the doublons and holons, including that of H-D binding, as stated in the main text.
+The factor ${z}_{i\sigma} {z}_{j\sigma}$ in Eq.~(\ref{HDH}) has the same form given in Eqs. (\ref{zz}) and (\ref{Yijs}) but with the bosonic operators replaced by their corresponding correlation fields ($\Delta_{ij},\chi_{i,j}^e, \chi_{ij}^d, n_i^d, n_i^e$).
+A few remarks are in order. (i) Eqs. (\ref{partition2}-\ref{HDH}) provide an exact representation of the Hubbard model; carrying out formally the last two functional integrals in Eq.~(\ref{partition2}) recovers the KR formulation given in Eqs. (\ref{Hsb}-\ref{lagrangian1}). (ii) The intersite correlations of the $p_{i\sigma}$ bosons can be included in a similar manner.
+For simplicity, we treat the latter as condensed fields in this paper since their densities (\textit{i.e.}, the density of single occupations) remain large at half-filling. (iii) From the perspective of finding a saddle point solution of the action, the effective Hamiltonian $H_\text{DH}$ in Eq.~(\ref{HDH}) can be understood intuitively as a variational Hamiltonian describing the effects of intersite correlations of the doublons and holons, including that of D-H binding, where $\Delta^{\text{v}}_{ij}$, $\chi^{d,\text{v}}_{ij}$, $\chi^{e,\text{v}}_{ij}$, $\epsilon^{d,\text{v}}_i$, and $\epsilon^{e,\text{v}}_i$ are nothing but the variational parameters to be self-consistently determined.